 You do not need to do anything, our Partner Experience Manager will be in touch with you soon to arrange this!

 Yes.
-Although Active Me 360 CIC are heavily subsidising this provision through investment, each school will be required to pay a small contribution of £15 +VAT for each hour of delivery.
+Although Active Me 360 CIC are heavily subsidising this provision through our social investment, each school will be required to pay a small contribution of £10 +VAT for each hour of delivery.

 Why are schools required to pay a small contribution?